platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 - [ ] to be reviewed by Carsten
 - [ ] needs citations
-- [ ] needs to be shortened/reformatted?
+- [ ] needs to be rewritten from a user-perspective.
+Who am I and what is my software, and what do I need?
       :::

 A crucial aspect that often determines the software's impact and usability is its documentation.
 This chapter underscores the necessity of automated documentation for research software, focusing on six key components: